UpscaleAnon/Chaturbate-Stream-Scraper/README.md

 5: Allow for input of username instead of demanding full URL (Ready for next version)

-6: Adjust settings for infinite, so it doesn't just spam servers constantly

-7: Customizeable doubleclick setting in GUI that can be set to either quick retry, open folder, start, stop, toggle infinite or remove.
+6: Customizeable doubleclick setting in GUI that can be set to either quick retry, open folder, start, stop, toggle infinite or remove.
+(Ready for next version)

-8: Quicksettings in the GUI for retry timer, retry amount, retry timeout, infinite retry pause timer, filesize limit and corruption check which stores those values in a config.txt
+7: Quicksettings in the GUI for retry timer, retry amount, retry timeout, infinite retry pause timer, filesize limit and corruption check which stores those values in a config.txt (Ready for next version)